artem78/VnstatGUI/docs/ReadMe.md

 # How to build from source

 Download and install Lazarus IDE and Free Pascal compiler from [www.lazarus-ide.org](https://www.lazarus-ide.org/index.php?page=downloads).
-You should install 3 packages: fpc-laz, fpc-src and lazarus-project.
+You should install 3 packages: `fpc-laz`, `fpc-src` and `lazarus-project`.

 Start Lazarus and create new project (choose "Application" type).
 Open "Package --> Online Package Manager".
 Find and install "SplashAbout" package.